-Case study – Moving from a traditional ‘shop front’ high street accountant to a specialist contractor firm
+Case study: Moving from a traditional high street accountant to a specialist contractor firm

-Like moving banks or changing your energy supplier, changing your accountant may seem like a huge gamble and one which, you may think, requires months of meticulous planning.
+Like moving banks or changing your energy supplier, changing your accountant may seem like a huge gamble which (you may think) requires months of meticulous planning.
 However, nothing could be further from the truth.

 Read how Malcolm, an IT Contractor in London, made the move and hasn’t looked back since.